Sometimes, you may want to make one test method dependent on another. This is useful when a test requires the output of a previous test to proceed.

 Test fixtures ensure that each test starts with a known state.
 PHPUnit provides setUp() and tearDown() methods to manage the test state before and after each test.

-• tearDown(): Runs after each test method to clean up resources.
+setUp() and tearDown()setUp(): Runs before each test method.tearDown(): Runs after each test method to clean up resources.<?php

 use PHPUnit\Framework\TestCase;